 BOTH!
 Prospecting both Offline and Online is the way to go!
 You will set yourself apart from your competition by mastering both of these skillets.
 You are leaving money on the table if you are not prospecting both offline and online.

 And let me tell you, there are lots of these individuals out there!
 However, this is the 21st Century, and we are in the Internet Age.
-And there are many folks out there that are running incredibly successful empires by marketing themselves to people searching for a MLM opportunity.
+And there are many folks out there that are running incredibly successful empires by marketing themselves to people searching for an MLM opportunity.

 This way, your business doesn’t have to die when you run out of friends and family to prospect (and you don’t have to continuously bug the heck out of them either!).
 You also don’t have to remove the “network” from network marketing by automating the entire process.
-After all, the “networking” and “prospecting” are the part of the business that offers one of the best personal growth opportunities.
+After all, the “networking” and “prospecting” are part of the business that offers one of the best personal growth opportunities.

 It’s your turn!